Kristina01111000/Drws_site/README.md

 	-https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want
 - test email plugin ->
-	- waiting 24 hours to see if email plugin works
-	- automatic emails are working
+	- automatic login emails are working
 - fix cellphone view of menu
--  new email topics:
 - does he want articles in monthly course? or as articles?
 - emails every week? multiple times a week?
 - excess pages deleted, check every month or so
 - add cancel course early section to page and get prior month free